arindam-mazumdar/bill-ups/README.md

 - #### 1.
 Data Wrangling
 - #### 2.
 Model Building
 - #### 3.
 Visulaization and Conclusion

+<b>NOTE :</b> It takes around 15-16 minutes for downlaoding the co-ordinate data.
+It will be saved in a file.
+In next run you are requested to comment out the "Get co-ordinates" block in the 'Standardizing the customer data' section.

 ----------

  For calculating the distance between the residence of the customers and the libraries we used the co-ordinate location of the addresses from